ezodude/kube-guard/README.md

 ## Minikube Installation

-If Minikube is not installed, then please use [instructions to install it](https://kubernetes.io/docs/tasks/tools/install-minikube/).
+If Minikube is not installed, then please use [instructions here to install it](https://kubernetes.io/docs/tasks/tools/install-minikube/).

-## RBAC, Setup - User
+## RBAC, setup a user

 We're looking to create a `developer` user bound to a `pod-reader` role.